-Bart Hill – International Education Advisor, Sr.
+Bart Hill – Supervisor of International Education

 Bart started working at CELAC in Spring 2010 and graduated from UNM with an MA in Language, Literacy, and Sociocultural Studies in Fall 2011.
 In 2014, he became the Education Specialist.
 While continuing to teach courses at CELAC, he transitioned to the role of Senior International Education Advisor in Spring 2019.

 Bart’s involvement in teaching and advising English language learners began in 2000.
 While an undergraduate student at NMSU, Bart was a volunteer ESL tutor and an active member of Assembly of International Ambassadors, an organization that helped foreign exchange students to adjust to life in the United States.
 After graduating from NMSU, Bart taught EFL in Seoul, South Korea for over 3 years, working as a full-time instructor.
 At this institute, he taught several courses including Honors sections of Writing, Speaking, Grammar, Listening, Reading and Comprehension.